viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 - ✅ <a href=https://learn.microsoft.com/windows/deployment/do/waas-microsoft-connected-cache target=_blank>Microsoft Connected Cache for Enterprise and Education</a>
 ---

-# Deploy your Connected Cache to a Windows host machine
+# Deploy MCCE cache node to a Windows host machine

 This article describes how to deploy Microsoft Connected Cache for Enterprise and Education (MCCE) caching software to a Windows host machine.